Determinant Monte Carlo algorithms for dynamical quantities in fermionic systems: Self-energy computation

-The second line of Eq.~\eqref{direct_self} illustrates how 1PI diagrams are isolated.
-The self-energy contributions $\tilde\Sigma_V^\sigma$ that are calculated recursively are indicated as red circles, while blue diagrams correspond to the correlation function $F=\Sigma G$.
+The second line of Eq.~\eqref{direct_self} illustrates the cancellation of non-1PI diagrams.
+The self-energy contributions $\tilde\Sigma_V^\sigma$ that are calculated recursively are indicated as red circles, while blue diagrams correspond to the correlation function $F^\sigma=\Sigma^\sigma G^\sigma$.
 An explicit example of this formula at third order is shown in Appendix~\ref{explicit}.
-Let us note that, in this formula, the starting point of the recursion is already an order-2 diagram while it is an order 0 one in Eq.~\eqref{rossi_eq}.
+Let us note that, in this formula, the starting point of the recursion is already an order-2 diagram while it is an order-0 diagram in Eq.~\eqref{rossi_eq}, justifying a set $V$ with $n-2$ vertices.